 Optimize cacheability

 For a task to be cacheable, its implementation must meet certain requirements along with its configuration.
-Build scans make it easy to see which tasks are cacheable, and why those that aren’t, aren’t.
+Build Scans make it easy to see which tasks are cacheable, and why those that aren’t, aren’t.

 The Timeline section allows filtering of tasks via certain criteria, one of which is cacheability.